ezeoleaf/larry/PublishersAndProviders.md

 5. Save the generated Client ID and Secret to somewhere.

-For getting Twitter keys and secrets click [here](https://developer.twitter.com/en/docs/apps/overview)
+For more information click [here](https://developer.twitter.com/en/docs/apps/overview).